Evolving Google Photos for a smarter, more personal gallery

 Overview

-Google Photos is where millions of people store their most important memories—but organizing and finding those memories wasn’t always easy.
-I focused on making the experience smarter, more intuitive, and more personalized.
-I led design strategy, team management, and cross-functional alignment for several key initiatives, including the launch of Photo Stacks and Smart documents organization, and a smooth migration of Xiaomi cloud users to Google One.
+Google Photos is where millions of people store their most important memories.
+But organizing and finding those memories wasn't always easy.
+I focused on making the experience smarter, more inclusive and more personalized.
+I led design strategy, team management and cross-functional alignment across key initiatives: Photo stacks, Smart document organization and a smooth migration of Xiaomi cloud user to Google One.
 I also ran a vision sprint to help define what the next five years of Google Photos could look like.

 Photos Stack experience